 Throughout the year, the University runs a number of mini open days at University Park.
 These days are designed for visitors who missed out on the annual open days in June and September and provide a further opportunity to attend School talks, speak to students and staff, and take a tour of the campus.

-All undergraduate applicants who receive an offer are invited to a UCAS visit day, which is an opportunity for you to see the School of English and the University for yourself.
+All undergraduate applicants who receive an offer are invited to an offer-holder day, which is an opportunity for you to see the School of English and the University for yourself.

 During the day you will also have a chance to experience some of the teaching we do in the school.
 You will have the opportunity to meet our staff and students and find out all you need to know about the subject you want to study and to help you decide if The University of Nottingham is right for you.

 There will also be an opportunity to hear about our Placement and Literacy Volunteering activities and a guided campus tour led by current students.

 If you are unable to attend any of these, and wish to make an informal visit to the University prior to applying or accepting your offer, please contact us at firstname.lastname@example.org to arrange a suitable time to visit when staff will be available to meet with you.

 Campus tour video

 The University of Nottingham welcomes you on a virtual open day.

 The University of Nottingham has a wide range of available accommodation for students.
 Further information can be found on the University's Accommodation webpages.

 Take a look at the different types of accommodation on offer at The University of Nottingham.